[Azure] Auto-scaling SQL Database DTUs using Azure Automation

 Select "Test Window" on the code editor screen

-㉑ Select “Start” to run the test
+21. Select "Start" to run the test

-Register the created runbook to the schedule
+Register the created runbook to a schedule

-Schedule > + Create a new schedule
+Schedule > + Create a new schedule.

-name any name
+name Any name

 At the start Select any start date and time